-Changes to QLD Coal Mine Workers Health Scheme
+QLD Coal Mine Workers Health Scheme

-- Employer appointed Nominated Medical Adviser
+- Appoint a Medical Adviser

 1. Ongoing Coal Worker Medical Assessments – New-starter and Periodic

-- Section 1 is completed by the employer.
+Section 1 is completed by the employer.
 It includes information about the AMA, the employer, the worker's position, similar exposure groups and the health risks associated with employment

-- Section 2 is completed by the worker.
+Section 2 is completed by the worker.
 It documents the worker's personal details as well as work and medical history information.
 Photo ID must be brought to the assessment

-- Section 3 is completed by an examining medical officer and details clinical findings
+Section 3 is completed by an examining medical officer and details clinical findings

-- Section 4 (the health assessment report) is completed and signed by the AMA and details fitness for duty, work restrictions and requirements for a subsequent follow-up and assessment of the worker.
+Section 4 (the health assessment report) is completed and signed by the AMA and details fitness for duty, work restrictions and requirements for a subsequent follow-up and assessment of the worker.
 Only this section is forwarded to the employer.

 The AMA only completes Section 4 when all examinations and follow up investigations, including the ILO outcome after the dual-B-read process.
 Interim Section 4’s are no longer available.